enso-org/enso/doc/design/runtime/runtime.md

 - A discussion of the drawbacks of subsequent JIT stages (primarily compilation cost).
 - An analysis of how the optimisation pipeline would differ across JIT tiers.
+- A description of a mechanism that can be used to track the performance of the JITed code, and deoptimise it if the binary is slower than the bytecode.
 -->

 ### 7 - JIT Tier 2